 The professional staff of the Lincoln Trail Area Development District has experience and knowledge in the areas of economic and community development, human services, transportation, land use planning and mapping.
-LTADD provides services and assistance to
+LTADD provides services and assistance to the local units of government within its region that they might not otherwise have access to due to size and/or fiscal constraints.

-LTADD staff assisted in the research and development of the 2015 Lincoln Trail Regional Hazard Mitigation Plan Update.
+LTADD staff assisted in the research and development of the 2020 Lincoln Trail Regional Hazard Mitigation Plan Update.